 The DePuy Attune knee hit the U.S. market in 2011.
 In March 2014, DePuy Synthes announced two new technologies for Attune.

-One was rotating platform design.
-The other was the anatomic patella — to replace the natural kneecap.
-DePuy claimed the upgrades would improve range of motion and reduce implant wear.
+One had a rotating platform design.
+The other had an anatomic patella — to replace the natural kneecap.
+DePuy claimed that the upgrades would improve range of motion and reduce implant wear.

 Attune knee replacement surgery lasts about two hours.
 The surgeon removes damaged bone and replaces it with the Attune knee prosthesis.
 Surgeons use cement to keep the device in place.

 In the weeks before surgery, patients may undergo physical therapy.
 Their doctor may also put them on a weight loss program.

 After surgery, surgeons will schedule follow up visits.
 The doctor will examine the knee replacement to see that it is healing and working as it should.
 Patients should let their surgeon know if they experience knee replacement complications.

 Loosening is one of the most serious Attune knee problems.
 A study suggests it may be one of the most common.

 - Fractures (of the device or surrounding bone)